Evaluating Your Risks - Risk Management

 If a major surprise happens in the investment landscape - consider exiting and subsequently evaluating without having your money in play.

 When you are out of the trade - write down the results, what you did right, where you can improve.
-Your trading journal may become one of your most
+Your trading journal may become one of your most valuable trading tools.

 A couple of old investment saws that you can use as speculation rules:

-If you fail to plan - you are planning to fail
+If you fail to plan - you are planning to fail.

 .